 A member must hold an accepted university qualification as specified and defined by the ARTA Board and in the current policy.
 ARTA recognises only these members as Recreational Therapists.

-A member must hold an accepted vocational Cert IV qualification as specified and defined by the ARTA Board and in the current policy.
-ARTA recognises these members work under a variety of titles including DT Assistant, Therapeutic Recreation Assistant, Leisure and Health Support Worker, Recreational Activities Officer and many more.
-ARTA advises that they do not work under the title Diversional Therapist, in keeping with other allied health professions which require a university qualification.
+The role is to essentially assist with the delivery of the recreation program in a supported capacity as opposed to running the program themselves.
+ARTA recognises these members work under a variety of titles including RT Assistant, Therapeutic Recreation Assistant, Leisure and Health Support Worker, Recreational Activities Officer and many more.
+ARTA advises that they do not work under the title of Recreational Therapist, in keeping with other allied health professions which require a university qualification.

 ARTA recognises and honours the Life Memberships registered with ARTA in 2009.
 These members are Full ARTA Members who have been honoured with Life Membership status by the state bodies in existence before 2009 at the commencement of the national body.
 These members have contributed enormously to the development and eventual creation of the national body over decades of extraordinary voluntary work to better the profession.
 They have been honoured with individual Certificates of Life Membership from ARTA.
-There are no plans to create further Life Members of ARTA.

 One of the primary roles of a professional association is to ensure that practicing professionals are continually updating knowledge and skills to ensure that their practice is embracing current trends.